Tochemey/goakt/docs/design/principle.md

 ### Why Protocol Buffers?

-**Type safety** -- Messages are defined as concrete protobuf types.
-The compiler catches type mismatches at build time rather than at runtime.
-There is no `interface{}` or `any` smuggling untyped payloads through the system.
+- **Type safety** — Concrete protobuf types; the compiler catches mismatches at build time.
+No untyped `interface{}` or `any` payloads.

-**Explicit serialization** -- GoAkt does not hide serialization behind reflection, custom codecs, or runtime type registries.
-Protocol Buffers provide a well-documented, deterministic binary format.
-When a message crosses a network boundary, both sender and receiver agree on the exact wire format because it is derived from the same `.proto` file.
+- **Explicit serialization** — No reflection or runtime codecs; protobuf gives a deterministic binary format.
+Sender and receiver share the same `.proto`, so the wire format is agreed.

-**Schema evolution** -- Protobuf's field-numbering scheme gives you forward and backward compatibility out of the box.
-You can add new fields to a message without breaking actors that have not been updated yet -- critical in rolling deployments where nodes may run different versions.
+- **Schema evolution** — Field numbering gives forward and backward compatibility.
+Add fields without breaking older actors; important for rolling deployments.

-**Performance** -- Protobuf's binary encoding is compact and fast to marshal/unmarshal.
-In a high-throughput actor system, serialization overhead matters.
-Protocol Buffers typically offer better size and speed than JSON and other text-based formats.
+- **Performance** — Compact, fast marshal/unmarshal.
+Better size and speed than JSON for high-throughput systems.

-**Cross-language potential** -- Because `.proto` files generate code in many languages, message definitions serve as a language-neutral contract.
-Even though GoAkt is a Go framework, its messages are inherently portable.
+- **Cross-language** — `.proto` files generate code in many languages; messages are a language-neutral contract and portable.

 ### In Practice